bs2kbs2k/smlinux/README.md

 ## **How do I remove everything smlinux created during install?**

 	smlinux purge
-This erases everything created running smlinux including automatically created game saves and config files.
+This erases everything created using smlinux presets including automatically created game saves and config files.
-This does not remove any packages installed as build tools or dependencies.
-Remove those with your package manager.
+This does not remove any packages installed as build tools or dependencies; remove those with your package manager.
 (Development libraries can always safely be removed if you don't plan to build again, and binaries will still run.)
-This also does not restore or remove any prior sm64 folders backed up if you ran full install more that once (versus update);
+This also does not restore or remove any prior sm64 folders backed up if you ran full install more that once (versus update) or any user-defined repositories;
 delete those folders manually from any file manager.
 ## **How do I tell smlinux to download sm64 repositories to a folder other than home?**